alan-turing-institute/data-safe-haven/processes/provider-overview.md

 * The time window during which dataset can be transferred
 * The networks from which it can be transferred

-To deposit the dataset, a time limited or one-time access token, providing write-only access to the secure transfer volume, should be granted via the web framework to the Dataset Provider Representative.
+To deposit the dataset, a time limited or one-time access token, providing write-only access to the secure transfer volume, will be generated and transferred via a secure channel to the Dataset Provider Representative.

 Software library distributions
 ------------------------------